nmaekawa/hx-provision/README.md

 You will have to provide some images for this install to work.
 Say you have a bunch of jpg to use as sample.
 This will work with jpegs and non-pyramidal tiffs, but the file extension has to be `.jgp` and `.tif` respectively (loris requirement).
-The provision playbooks expects the images to be a `.tar.gz` file, below is an example of gathering your sample images.
+The provision playbooks expect the images to be a `.tar.gz` file, below is an example of gathering your sample images.
 Note that the subdirs for hx images and libraries images is relevant as the proxy will filter out requests that don't follow this pattern.